minimapletinytools/WCBG/8treasures.md

 - Travel - travel to an adjacent cell
 - Rest - rest and recover HP.
 Rest can consume items or cost LIFE.

-### Combat
-If an animal searches an area they may encounter a wild animal or another player controlled animal and enter combat.
-Combat is automatic and animals will damage each other’s HP based on their stats.
-If an animal dies, the other animal earns experience and loots the remains of the defeated animal.

 ### Breeding
 If two compatible animals meet in the wild, they may breed to produce offspring which is sold on the animal marketplace.
 LIFE-link and child sales are split 50/50 between the two parents.
 There are no gender requirements.
-Each animal can only breed once every <> blocks and breeding consumes a huge amount of energy.
+Each animal can only breed once every N blocks and breeding consumes a huge amount of energy.
 The animal’s starting stats are based on its parents.

+### Combat
+If an animal searches an area they may encounter a wild animal or another player controlled animal and choose to enter combat.
+Combat is automatic and animals will damage each other’s HP based on their stats.
+If an animal dies, the other animal earns experience and loots the remains of the defeated animal.
+Combat is comparable to the mobile battle royale game called "Black Survival".

 ### Death
 Upon death, a portion of an animal's LIFE is sent back to the player's account.
 The remainder is either dropped or burnt.